consulo/consulo-dev.github.io/docs/tutorials/live_templates/template_support.md

 ```

 #### Register Extension Points
-Using the `com.intellij.defaultLiveTemplatesProvider` and `com.intellij.liveTemplateContext` extension points, register the implementations with the IntelliJ Platform.
+Using the `com.intellij.defaultLiveTemplatesProvider` and `com.intellij.liveTemplateContext` extension points, register the implementations with the Consulo.

 ```xml
   <extensions defaultExtensionNs="com.intellij">